ElektraInitiative/libelektra/doc/tutorials/merge.md

 The option for strategy is:

-	-s --strategy <name>	which is used to specify a strategy to use in case of a conflict
+- `-s <name>`, `--strategy <name>`: which is used to specify a strategy to use in case of a conflict

 The current list of strategies are:

-	preserve		the merge will fail if a conflict is detected
+- `preserve`: the merge will fail if a conflict is detected

-	ours			the merge will use our version during a conflict
+- `ours`: the merge will use our version during a conflict

-	theirs			the merge will use their version during a conflict
+- `theirs`: the merge will use their version during a conflict

-	base			the merge will use the base version during a conflict
+- `base`: the merge will use the base version during a conflict

 If no strategy is specified, the merge will default to the preserve strategy as to not risk making the wrong decision.
 If any of the other strategies are specified, when a conflict is detected, merge will use the Key specified by the